Quiet Luke: 21st Century Blue and the Covid Era

+Club Chess

 In 2023, he founded Club Chess, a conceptual social club, spatial design praxis, and weekly event series "somewhere between performance art, a salon and an experimental party space."
 It fuses downtown culture, audiophile culture, and chess in an attempt "to dismantle the game’s austerity."
 Being neither a real chess club nor tied to a brick and mortar, Club Chess is described as "a conductive material, or the keystone for a social sculpture," and Bahta has referred to it as "physical pirate radio."
 Chess is played "ambiently" at the parties in a style that can be likened to a contemporary form of Romantic chess.

+Machine of Love & Grace

+He released his sophomore LP, Machine of Love & Grace, on November 11, 2025.
+The listening experience took place at Silence Please on November 9, 2025.
+The album was described as a "hypermodern wall of sound that scores this contemporary moment with a timely yet timeless approach."

 Style and influences

 He has cited Michael Jackson, Antonio Vivaldi, and Jimi Hendrix as formative musical influences."
 He has also cited Timbaland and the Dada art movement of the early 20th century as influences.
 The sound of his debut album has been described as "revisionist Motown mixed with Abbey Road."
+His sound has been described as "layered pop music" that "[synthesizes] traditional elements of pop songwriting with funk, jazz, electronic and experimental noise."
 He has noted "architectural attention to form" and "understanding humanity in this time of 'data'" as central questions in his practice.
 Much of his work is in conversation with historical thinking.